wshon/madedit-mod/README.txt

   FontWidth.dat is Cache of Font-Width-Data, it can speed-up MadEdit a lot.

 mod v0.1.5 alpha
+Warning: This is a Preview for 0.1.5, MadPython was not fully tested.
+Save your work before try MadPython

 1. Replace the ugly code with wxSingleInstanceChecker for singleton check(Todo)
 2. Embed minimized Python as Macro language(Only MS Windows supported currently)
 3. Improve behaviour of Search and SearchInFiles